SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 Use emojis.
 See our rule on emojis in Scrum
 :::
 ::: ok
-Figure: OK example - What was done is clear, but both editor and reviewer may spend too much time on the description of such simple changes
+Figure: OK example - What was done is clear, but both editor and reviewer may spend too much time on the description of such simple changes.
 :::

 Try to make generic comments that objectively summarize your changes.
 This way the reviewer will know what to expect and confirm the changes by looking at the file diffs.